 The rollout of Electric Vehicle (EV) infrastructure has long been a challenge in the debate around how the industry can support efforts to reach net zero emissions by 2050 or sooner.
-As the Department for Transport (DfT) have made clear in their Decarbonising Transport plan, reaching the target will depend a great deal on several variables – including the provision of alternative fuel and transport sources, and the capacity of Distributed Network Operators (DNOs) to accommodate shifting patterns of electricity consumption.
+As the Department for Transport (DfT) have made clear in their Decarbonising Transport plan, reaching the target will depend a great deal on several variables – including the provision of alternative fuel and transport sources, and the capacity of Distribution Network Operators (DNOs) to accommodate shifting patterns of electricity consumption.
 First and foremost, however, we need a targeted approach to improving accessibility for consumers, which means understanding end-user demand and advancing our capabilities to roll out new charge point infrastructure smartly and at pace.

 In broad policy terms, this means breaking down barriers between stakeholders, enhancing charge point accessibility for both fleet and consumer vehicles and investing in deprived neighbourhoods to avoid charging blackspots.
 This means adopting meaningful, data-driven models that are responsive, agile, and capable of delivering on ever-shifting consumer priorities.
 With the adoption of EVs so dependent on external factors, predictive analytics models combined with mobility and network data can help us to achieve these aims by better helping us map out risks and opportunities that are crucial to determining the success of the mass rollout of associated EV infrastructure.